 Drunk Driving Accident

 Wear and Tear Injuries

 There are many cases where injuries or illnesses do not present themselves until years later or even after an employee has left their job.
-These situations are also referred to as delayed onset injuries, which develop over time and put an employee out of work.
-Wear and tear injuries are not necessarily covered by Workers’ Compensation and require the help of a competent Workers’ Compensation lawyer.
-Common examples of wear and tear injuries include:
+These situations are also referred to as “delayed onset injuries,” which develop over time and put an employee out of work.
+Wear and tear injuries are not necessarily covered by workers’ compensation and require the help of our competent Vineland workers’ compensation lawyers.
+Common examples of wear-and-tear injuries include:

 - Disk and spine injuries due to improper posture or prolonged sitting times

 - Carpal tunnel syndrome due to excessive typing

 - Hearing loss due to loud sound exposure

 - Shoulder and rotator cuff injuries due to heavy lifting